InfinitiBit/graphbit/docs/getting-started/dependency-installation.md

 GraphBit uses a modular dependency system that allows you to install only the components you need:

 - **Core dependencies**: Essential packages required for basic GraphBit functionality
-- **Optional dependencies**: Additional packages grouped by functionality (AI providers, vector databases, benchmarking tools)
+- **Optional dependencies**: Additional packages grouped by functionality (vector databases, benchmarking tools, or everything graphbit provides support for)
 - **Extras groups**: Predefined collections of optional dependencies for common use cases

 ---